GPT-5.5 Review 2026: The AI Language Model Setting New Standards

 • Better efficiency: Matches GPT-5.4’s per-token latency while using significantly fewer tokens for equivalent tasks

-• Stronger safeguards: OpenAI’s most robust safety measures to date
+• Stronger safeguards: OpenAI’s most enough safety measures to date

 • Up to 1M token context window